MaksimDzhangirov/backendBankExample/docs/part53-eng.md

 This status code field will be updated to the correct value when the `WriteHeader()` method is called by the handler.

-Alright, the only thing left is replacing this response writer `res` with the new recorder in the `ServeHTTP` function call.
+Alright, the only thing left is replacing this `ResponseWriter` `res` with the new `ResponseRecorder` in the `ServeHTTP` function call.

 ```go
 handler.ServeHTTP(rec, req)